toddfoster/toddfoster.github.com/resume.md

 ## Work Experience

+### **St. Paul's Episcopal Church,** Bellingham, WA (2012 to present)
+**Parish Administrator:** Facilities, financial, IT, database, personnel administration.
+Update policies and procedures, adapting and streamlining.
+Relieve clergy of administrative duties so they can spend more time at their pastoral work.

 ### **Logos Bible Software,** Bellingham, WA (2010 to 2012)
 **Macintosh Developer:** Develop GUI in Objective C/Cocoa with a custom bridge to a C# backend running under Mono.